tylrtnguyen/thongba.io/content/portfolio/Restaskest.md

     - JWT Token
 ---

-A cross-platform application built to help restaurants' managers in managing their resources.
-Includes profit visualization (highchart.js), payroll storage (AWS S3), employee scheduler.
+A cross-platform application built to help restaurants manage their resources.